 Organic Arugula and Roasted Beet Salad with Walnuts and Feta Cheese

-Prep time: 30 minutes • Cook time: 0 minutes
+Active Time: 30 minutes • Total Time: 0 minutes

 Yields: 4 Servings